2020PB/police-brutality/reports/Oregon.md

 ### Officer destroys individual's flashlight | July 21st

 Footage from July 21st shows Portland police and a federal officers in a scuffle with a protestor carrying a shield with a camera mounted in it.
 The individual is not labeled press, but carries a camera and is called press by the filmer.
-Officers attempt to push the individual out of the sidewalk.
+Officers attempt to push the individual out of the street onto the sidewalk.
 A federal officer steals the individual's flashlight and later stomps on it for unknown reason.
 The officer then kicks the remnants back towards the individual.

 tags: property-destruction, abuse-of-power